skydive241/Regshot-Advanced/README.md

 # Regshot advanced
-Regshot advanced is a tool to monitor and log filesystem and registry changes for example done by an installer.
-Its main purpose is to detect things modified or added by tools
+**Regshot advanced** is a tool to monitor and log filesystem and registry changes for example done by an installer.
+Its main purpose is to detect things modified or added by tools running on windows systems.

+Its use is very simple: do the first shot before e.g. an installer runs, do the second shot directly after installation, and last, compare the shots.

+BUT **Regshot advanced** got a plethora of configuration possibilities and produces log files in various formats:
+* Plain TXT files
+* HTML files
+* CMD files for undoing the changes
+* An easy parsable text file called "UNL"
+* REG files undoing or repeating the registry changes
+* NSIS installer and uninstaller files, directly usable by the appropriate compiler
+* Innosetup installer and uninstaller files, directly usable by the appropriate compiler

 ## Support this project
 If you like this tool please consider supporting it via the PayPal button: